-- The primary rule at DSS is that no used things are accepted for Christmas gifts (although DSS does accept them for their backup supplies).
-Thanks in advance.
+- The primary rule at DSS is that no used items are accepted for Christmas gifts.
+DSS does accept them as suppies for throughout the year, however.